AmitHasanShuvo/Biomarkers_HNSC/Readme.md

 # Project Description

-This is the code repository of paper entitled "Identification of Biomarkers for Head and Neck Cancer by Analyzing Multiple mRNA Expression Datasets."
+This is the code repository of paper entitled "Identification of Biomarkers for Head and Neck Cancer by Analyzing Multiple mRNA Expression Datasets"
 ## Authors
 Kazi Amit Hasan, Professor Md.
 Al Mehedi Hasan

 ## Paper link:
 Will be updated soon!

 ## License
-If you use the above code, please give a reference.
+All code in this repository is copyright 2020.
+All Rights Reserved.

+Licensed under the MIT License.
+You may not use this file except in compliance with the License.
+Use and/or modification of this code outside of this repository must reference:

+> © Identification of Biomarkers for Head and Neck Cancer by Analyzing Multiple mRNA Expression Datasets

+> Link will be updated soon!